Skip to main content

 Interact with your baby

 Babies are born ready to communicate with you.
-They do this through crying, facial expressions, gestures, babbling, and laughing.
+They communicate through crying, facial expressions, gestures, babbling and laughing.

-• talking or making the same noises back to them
+• talk or make the same noises back to them

 Talking and reading

 Talk or read to your baby.
-Do this even when you know they can’t understand you yet.
-Evidence shows it can help their brain development, especially their language.
+Do this even when you know they cannot understand you yet.

 Playing

-Playing helps children to develop and learn a range of skills.
-It also lets your child know you love them and that they're important.
+It helps them know you love them and they're important.
 This can positively help their long-term mental health.

 Soothing and comfort

-Vaccinating your child protects them from illnesses that can:
+Getting your child vaccinated protects them from illnesses that can:

 • be life-threatening